-Coordinator: Assistant Professor Rosario Hubert (Language and Culture Studies)
+Coordinator: Associate Professor Rosario Hubert (Language and Culture Studies)

 - 2-3 Spanish courses from the Hispanic Studies program beyond the HISP 201 level.